Nuvolex GDPR Information

 The below information outlines the different elements of how Nuvolex handles data, privacy and compliance with GDPR.
 For further information, please contact DPA@nuvolex.com.

 1.1 This Addendum applies to any Personal Data that our Customers store using the Services.
-It sets out the parties’ respective rights and obligations regarding the treatment of any such Personal Data that Nuvolex processes in the course of providing the Services.
+It sets out the parties’ respective rights and obligations regarding the treatment of any such Personal Data that Nuvolex processes while providing the Services.

 In This Addendum